-5.3.1 | Autologous stem cell transplantation (ASCT)
+Autologous stem cell transplantation (ASCT): ASCT improves median OS in multiple myeloma by approximately 12 months.
+109-112 However, randomized trials found similar OS with early ASCT (immediately following 4 cycles of induction therapy) versus delayed ASCT (at the time of relapse as salvage therapy).
+113-115 A recent trial by the Intergroupe Francophone du Myelome

-ASCT improves median OS in multiple myeloma by approximately 12 months.109-112 However, randomized trials found similar OS with early ASCT (immediately following four cycles of induction therapy) vs delayed ASCT (at the time of relapse as salvage therapy).113-115 A trial by the Intergroupe Francophone du Myelome (IFM) compared early vs delayed ASCT in patients treated with VRd followed by lenalidomide maintenance.39 Patients were randomized to receive either VRd (three cycles) followed by ASCT and then VRd consolidation (two cycles) vs VRd × eight cycles with ASCT reserved for relapse.
-Both arms received lenalidomide maintenance for 1 year.
+(IFM) compared early versus delayed ASCT in patients treated with VRd followed by lenalidomide maintenance.
+Patients were randomized to receive either VRd (3 cycles) followed by ASCT and then VRd consolidation (2 cycles) versus VRd x 8 cycles with ASCT reserved for relapse.
+Both arms received lenalidomide maintenance for one year.
 A significant improvement in PFS was seen as expected with early ASCT, but this has so far not translated into a difference in OS (Table 7).
 Based on these results, it is reasonable to consider a delayed ASCT in patients with standard-risk multiple myeloma who prefer such an approach for personal and logistic reasons.

 The role of tandem (double) ASCT is unclear.
-In earlier randomized trials, an improvement in OS was seen in two studies,^{116,117} but other studies failed to show such an improvement.^{118,119} More recent data are available from two other randomized trials are also inconclusive.
-In a trial conducted in Europe, an improvement in PFS and OS was seen with tandem ASCT in both standard and high risk patients.120 However, no survival benefit has been seen so far in a randomized trial, conducted in the United States by the Bone Marrow Transplantation Clinical Trials Network (BMT-CTN), in standard or high risk multiple myeloma (BMT-CTN 0702 trial).121 The US trial more likely reflects the impact of tandem ASCT in the context of modern therapy when most new options for salvage are available.
+In earlier randomized trials, an improvement in OS was seen in two studies, but other studies failed to show such an improvement.
+More recent data are available from two other randomized trials are also inconclusive.
+In a trial conducted in Europe, an improvement in PFS and OS was seen with tandem ASCT in both standard and high risk patients.
+However, no survival benefit has been seen so far a randomized trial conducted in the United States by the Bone Marrow Transplantation Clinical Trials Network (BMT-CTN) in standard or high risk multiple myeloma (BMT-CTN 0702 trial).
+The US trial more likely reflects the impact of tandem ASCT in the context of modern therapy when most new options for salvage are available.
 Thus routine tandem ASCT is not recommended outside of a clinical trial setting.